 Although not technically an app, this academic platform can be the best partner you can have during your college days.
 If you are having a tough time handling the rising stack of assignments, you can get professional paper help by WritePaper at highly affordable rates.
 The website connects you to expert writers across all niches and provides you with a plagiarism-free paper in your preferable format.

-3. Trello – One of the Best App for College Student
+3. Trello – One of the Best Apps for College Students

 4. Quizlet – To Memorize Challenging Topics